Colonnade on the Greens

 No analysis available

-I searched for terms like "salt water pool," "saltwater pool," and "saline pool."
-The pool is described as heated, swimming, or with jacuzzi/whirlpool features, but no remark identifies it as salt water.
+I searched the remarks for 'saltwater pool,' 'salt pool,' and related terms.
+The pool is mentioned many times, but it is only described as heated, swimming, or whirlpool/jacuzzi with no indication that it is salt water.

 No analysis available